-Most of the fissures heal on their own with proper bowel managing with high fiber diet, increased water intake, stool softeners and by taking laxatives which keeps you from straining and hard stools and help in healing.
+Most of the fissures heal on their own with proper bowel managing with high fiber diet, increased water intake, stool softeners and taking laxatives which keeps you from straining and hard stools and helps in healing.
 A nitroglycerine ointment can be applied to the affected area to reduce the spasm in the sphincter muscles and allow healing.

 The need for surgery

 Generally, anal fissures do not require any surgery, only chronic fissures are difficult to treat and surgery may be required.
 The purpose of surgery is to relax the anal sphincter muscle and decrease pain and spasms and allow the fissure to heal.
 Surgical options are typically done as same-day outpatient procedures.

 Injection with botulinum toxin (Botox) is usually recommended by your surgeon before other surgical procedures.
 The procedure is carried out in an operating theater under general anesthesia.
 Your surgeon will give the injection directly into your internal sphincter muscle.
 The objective is to temporarily relax this muscle and allow your fissure to heal.

 Your surgeon may recommend you to have a fissurectomy alongside Botox injections.
 The procedure involves cutting away the damaged skin that surrounds your anal fissure, along with any lumps of skin connected with the fissure.